Posted by Heart Hugger on May 5, 2023 12:15:00 PM

 - Creating a bedtime routine with relaxing rituals

 - Stopping caffeine intake at a set time in the afternoon

-Though your typical routine is disrupted, adapting to a new routine during your recovery is easy if you stick to it from the very beginning.
+Though your typical routine is disrupted, adapting to a new one during your recovery is easy if you stick to it from the beginning.
 This is most important when it comes to bedtime routines and those tasks throughout the day that might impact your sleep later.

 Ask For Help